rdlauer/articles/nativescript/firebase-mlkit/post.md

 For this app we are going to leverage ML Kit's [text recognition APIs](https://firebase.google.com/docs/ml-kit/recognize-text).
 Yes, it's kind of like OCR, but way cooler because we get to say we are using machine learning!

-> If you're interested in the full source code of the app I'm about to show you, you may [consult this GitHub repo](NEED LINK).
+> If you're interested in the full source code of the app I'm about to show you, you may [consult this GitHub repo](https://github.com/rdlauer/hoppy).

 *The simplified flow of the app is:*

 Take a Picture --> ML Kit Processes Picture --> Get Beer Info from Untappd

-*Let's first see it in action:*
+*Let's first see it in action on iOS:*

 <img src="hoppy-example.gif" alt="hoppy example" style="border: 1px solid black" />